rohitmultani/React.Js-Notes/04/reactRouter.md

 Routes are chosen based on the best match instead of being traversed in order.

 - Route: Route is the conditionally shown component that renders some UI when its path matches the current URL.

+- Link: Link component is used to create links to different routes and implement navigation around the application.
+It works like HTML anchor tag.